Task A-1 Maintains safe and healthy workplace

 identify and communicate learning objective and point of lesson |

-apprentice or learner can explain the objective and point of the lesson |
+apprentice or learner can explain objective and point of lesson |

-link lesson to other lessons and the job |
+link lesson to other lessons and project |

-lesson order and unplanned learning opportunities are defined |
+sequence of lessons are defined and unplanned learning opportunities are identified |

-demonstrates performance of a skill to an apprentice or learner |
+demonstrate performance of a skill to an apprentice or learner |

 steps required to demonstrate a skill are performed |

-set up conditions required for an apprentice to practice a skill |
+set up conditions required for apprentice or learner to practice a skill |

-practice conditions are set up so that the skill can be practiced safely by the apprentice |
+practice conditions are set up so that skill can be practiced safely by apprentice or learner |

 assess apprentice or learner’s ability to perform tasks with increasing independence |

-performance of apprentice improves with practice to a point where skill can be done with little supervision |
+performance of apprentice or learner improves with practice to a point where task can be done with little supervision |

-give supportive and corrective feedback |
+give supportive and constructive feedback |

-apprentice adopts best practice after having been given supportive or corrective feedback |
+apprentice or learner adopts best practice after receiving supportive or constructive feedback |

-support apprentices in pursuing technical training opportunities |
+support apprentices or learners in pursuing technical training opportunities |

 technical training is completed within timeframe prescribed by apprenticeship authority |